rfrazier716/rfrazier716.github.io/posts/design_a_camera_1.rst

 .. has_math: true
 .. type: text

 Have you ever cut open a camera lens to look at what's inside?
 I don't blame you if you haven't, lenses are ridiculously expensive and it's a one way operation.
-However, if you look at a `picture of a cross-section <https://www.ephotozine.com/article/this-cutaway-diagram-shows-the-inside-of-a-dslr-30546>`_, you'd see that the 'lens' is actually made of upwards of a dozen individual lenses, each one doing its part to create a clear, error free image.
-Typically, understanding what's going on in the camera lens requires exhaustive calculations, or expensive lens design software costing upwards of $10,000 for a single user.
+However, if you look at a `picture of a cross-section <https://www.ephotozine.com/article/this-cutaway-diagram-shows-the-inside-of-a-dslr-30546>`_, you'd see that the "lens" is actually made of upwards of a dozen individual lenses, each one doing its part to create a clear, error free image.
+Typically, understanding what's going on in the camera lens requires exhaustive calculations or expensive lens design software costing upwards of $10,000 for a single user.
 My annoyance at this price barrier (as somebody who uses those tools professionally) is what sparked me to create `PyRayT`_, a free and open source generic ray tracer that pairs with the Scientific Python stack.

-To celebrate PyRayT's v0.3.0 release, I'm going to walk through how it can be used to design and optimize a multi-lens camera.
-In the first part of the series, We'll go over why lenses need to be so intricate, and what happens if you tried to make a camera out of a single lens instead.
+To celebrate `PyRayT's v0.3.0 release <https://pyrayt.readthedocs.io/en/latest/index.html>`_, I'm going to walk through how it can be used to design and optimize a multi-lens camera.
+In this first part of the series I'll go over why lenses need to be so intricate, and what happens if you tried to make a camera out of a single lens instead.

 .. contents::
     :class: alert alert-primary ml-0